hibaDCI/BE-module/BE_Database/DB-Advanced/01_mongoose/_notes/04_mongoose_update_delete.md

 ### Best practices when removing documents
 Here are some best practices to keep in mind when removing documents from a collection in Mongoose:

-1. <span>Be careful when using the `deleteMany()` method</span>, as it can remove a large number of documents at once.
+1. <span style="color:coral">Be careful when using the `deleteMany()` method</span>, as it can remove a large number of documents at once.
 Make sure you `specify the query object carefully` to avoid accidentally deleting more documents than you intended.

-2. <span> Always use a query object to specify which documents to remove</span>.
+2. <span style="color:coral"> Always use a query object to specify which documents to remove</span>.
 Never remove all documents from a collection without a query object, as this can have serious consequences.

-3. <span>Always handle errors when removing documents.</span> If an error occurs, the document may not be removed as expected, and this could cause issues in your application.
+3. <span style="color:coral">Always handle errors when removing documents.</span> If an error occurs, the document may not be removed as expected, and this could cause issues in your application.

-4. <span>Consider using soft deletes instead of hard deletes.</span> With soft deletes, you don't actually remove the document from the collection, but instead mark it as "deleted" by `setting a deleted field to true`.
+4. <span style="color:coral">Consider using soft deletes instead of hard deletes.</span> With soft deletes, you don't actually remove the document from the collection, but instead mark it as "deleted" by `setting a deleted field to true`.
 This can be useful if you need to keep a record of all documents that have been deleted, or if you need to restore deleted documents later on.